Bayurzx/qna/qna_steps.md

     - This is to compare it in a if statement
   - ... we save the `best_answer_id` as null
   - save the quesition in the DB

+## Lesson 36.
+Deleting The Answer - Part 3 (Using add_foreign_best_answer_to_question)
+- Went back a previous commit and created a separate branch called `best_answer_id`
+  - This doesn't contain the solution we had in part2